rfitzp/EPEC/Phase-2.x/Inputs/README.md

 - /mFiles: Directory containing mFiles used for interpolated equilibria (usually symbolic link)
 - lFile: lFile (usually symbolic link)
 - /lFiles: Directory containing lFiles used for interpolated equilibria (usually symbolic link)

+*/fFiles must contain nFiles as well as Index which lists fFile names and experimental times in two columns*

 */nFiles must contain nFiles as well as Index which lists nFile names and experimental times in two columns*